mjhouse/warfare-rs/README.md

 ## Proposed Features

+* Up to four players in a large map (over LAN or internet)
+* Rich chat that allows players to link to locations/units
 * Procedurally generated maps up to 1000x1000 tiles (406k sq/mi)
 * Seasons and day/night cycles that affect the environment
 * Simulated plant growth, water cycles etc.